konstin/capybara/readme.md

 ## Features

- * Empty structs
+ * Structs declarations with and without fields
- * Static methods that do not return errors
+ * methods, both static and taking &self, that do not return errors
  * Ruby, Python, wasm and a default stub target
+ * Constructors (See restrictions below)

 ## Missing

- * Constructors
  * Functions (in not methods)
+ * &mut self and bare self (The latter iirc isn't supported in helix)
+ * Lift restrictions on constructors: Allow arbitrary returns by traversion the ast
  * A CLI that wraps the wasm-bindgen-cli, setuptools-rust and `rails generate helix:crate text_transform`
+ * Rewrite test.sh in rust and generating a various cases
- * Windows and Mac OS X (This shouldn't be to much work, mostly porting the tests from bash + python to pure rust)
+ * Windows and Mac OS X (The proc macro itself should work, the tests should pass on mac os x)
  * Special methods (equals, comparisons, hashing)
  * Conversions
  * Returning errors
  * Exporting trait implementations
  * Importing via extern blocks
- * Better interface for adding languages
+ * Review the BindingBuilder trait for better interface options

 ## Testing